SaysockRFQ

 What this page fixes

-What a strong follow-up file pack looks like
+What a strong attachment pack looks like

 One attachment group, one summary note, and one clear reason each file exists.
 The buyer should help the next reply move forward, not ask the factory to sort through mixed versions.